FlowPure: Continuous Normalizing Flows for Adversarial Purification: Methodology: FlowPure

-\textbf{Detection.} We further explore the use of FlowPure as an adversarial detector.
-Specifically, we leverage the magnitude of the learned velocity field $||{v}_\theta(t,\mathbf{x})||_2^2$ at time $t=0$, as a detection score.
+We also explore the potential of FlowPure for adversarial detection.
+We leverage the magnitude of the learned velocity field $||{v}_\theta(t,x)||_2^2$ at time $t=0$, as a detection score.
 The underlying intuition is that adversarial examples, residing outside of the data manifold, exhibit a higher initial velocity compared to clean samples.
 This enables us to flag samples as adversarial if their initial velocity is above a threshold.